pierre-24/stdlite/docs/theory.md

 ### sTD-DFT, or the monopole approximation

-To evaluate the integrals, a formula of the following kind is used:
+To evaluate the ops_integrals, a formula of the following kind is used:

 $$(ia|jb) \approx (ia|jb)' = \sum_{AB}^N q_A^{ia}\,q_B^{jb}(AA|BB), \text{ with } q_A^{ia} = \sum_{\mu\in A} (C^{\perp}_{i\mu})^\star\,C^{\perp}_{a\mu},$$